oasis-tcs/openc2-jadn/jadn-v1.1.md

 * property tables used in protocol or document format specifications
 * entity-relationship diagrams (ERDs) used for data modeling

-The normative format of a Schema package, as defined in Sections 3 and 4, is JSON data that can be validated by a concrete schema, but can also be represented unambiguously in other formats more suited to human understanding.
+The normative format of a Schema package, as defined in Sections 3 and 4, is JSON data that can be validated by a concrete schema, but it can also be represented unambiguously in other formats more suited to human understanding.
 This specification uses JSON to precisely define the structure of a JADN schema, but uses IDL where understanding purpose and meaning is the primary goal.
 These representations are equivalent, and the JSON definition of all IDL content is included